-Please write your answer in the comment section below.
-The correct answer will be posted on Friday (5th June).
+Please post your answer in the comment section below.
+The correct answer will be shared soon.